Cutoff frequency

 Bode plot (a logarithmic frequency response plot) of any first-order low-pass filter with a normalized cutoff frequency at $\omega$=1 and a unity gain (0 dB) passband.

 In physics and electrical engineering, a cutoff frequency, corner frequency, or break frequency is a boundary in a system's frequency response at which energy flowing through the system begins to be reduced (attenuated or reflected) rather than passing through.

 Typically in electronic systems such as filters and communication channels, cutoff frequency applies to an edge in a lowpass, highpass, bandpass, or band-stop characteristic – a frequency characterizing a boundary between a passband and a stopband.
-It is sometimes taken to be the point in the filter response where a transition band and passband meet, for example, as defined by a half-power point (a frequency for which the output of the circuit is approximately −3.01 dB of the nominal passband value).
+It is sometimes taken to be the point in the filter response where a transition band and passband meet, for example, as defined by a half-power bandwidth (or half-power point), a frequency for which the output of the circuit is approximately −3.01 dB of the nominal passband value.
 Alternatively, a stopband corner frequency may be specified as a point where a transition band and a stopband meet: a frequency for which the attenuation is larger than the required stopband attenuation, which for example may be 30 dB or 100 dB.

 In the case of a waveguide or an antenna, the cutoff frequencies correspond to the lower and upper cutoff wavelengths.

 Electronics

 In electronics, cutoff frequency or corner frequency is the frequency either above or below which the power output of a circuit, such as a line, amplifier, or electronic filter has fallen to a given proportion of the power in the passband.
 Most frequently this proportion is one half the passband power, also referred to as the 3 dB point since a fall of 3 dB corresponds approximately to half power.
 As a voltage ratio this is a fall to $\sqrt{1/2} \ \approx \ 0.707$ of the passband voltage.

-Other ratios besides the 3 dB point may also be relevant, for example see § Chebyshev filters below.
-Far from the cutoff frequency in the transition band, the rate of increase of attenuation (roll-off) with logarithm of frequency is asymptotic to a constant.
-For a first-order network, the roll-off is −20 dB per decade (approximately −6 dB per octave.)
+The half-power bandwidth is a commonly used definition for the cutoff frequency.